 "Do not Resuscitate" ("DNR") status is neither imported nor used in the WinQI because it is not universally available or applied in a uniformly unbiased manner.
-Risk-adjusted and expected rates take into account the overall health of the inpatient population.
+For risk adjustment, starting in v2021, risk factor is added for Do Not Resuscitate (DNR) that is Present On Admission (POA) to PSI mortality indicators.